levipomeroy/Media-Player/README.md

   ## Music Controls
    * Plays animation of music on loop for as long as music plays
-   * controls mimic the video controls
+   * Controls mimic the video controls